-Sacramento Employment Training Agency (SETA) Certification Supplementing the Drug-Free Schools/Drug-Free Workplace Annual Disclosure of your employment with NCE, should you be convicted for the violation of a criminal drug statute occurring in the workplace, you must notify NCE in writing of your conviction no later than five (5) calendar days after said conviction.
+The Sacramento Employment Training Agency (SETA) has additional requirements for employees of National Career Education supplementing this Drug-Free Schools/Drug-Free Workplace Annual Disclosure.
+With this notification you are hereby advised that, per SETA requirements and as a condition of your employment with NCE, should you be convicted for the violation of a criminal drug statute occurring in the workplace, you must notify NCE in writing of your conviction no later than five (5) calendar days after said conviction.